ptrgags/ptrgags.github.io/_posts/2020-05-24-embeddable-shaders.md

 categories: update programming graphics
 brief: >-
-    I found a way to embed shaders in my website using web components, p5.js, and a trick I discovered with GitHubPages.
+    I found a way to embed shaders in my website using web components, p5.js, and a trick I discovered with GitHub Pages.
 ---

 ### Inspiration